Sudan travel advice

 - Avoid wearing shorts in public

 - avoid wearing short skirts or shirts with low necklines

 In 2023, the lunar month of Ramadan is expected to begin on or around March 22.

 In public, between sunrise and sunset, be discreet when :

 Religious proselytization can lead to arrest for long periods of time and deportation.

 Penalties for possession, use or trafficking of illegal drugs are severe.
 Bags are routinely searched upon arrival and departure at the Khartoum airport.

-The laws of Sudan prohibit sexual acts between individuals of the same sex.
+Sudanese law prohibits sexual acts between individuals of the same sex.
 Third time convicted offenders can face up to life imprisonment or the death penalty.
-LGBT travellers should carefully consider the risks of travelling to Sudan.
-See Homosexual, bisexual and transgender travel for more information.

 Sudanese minors (under 18 years of age) require the permission of their father or guardian to leave the country.